devrobertpalmer/sendTexts/README.md

 -summary:sent..........Include the summary of members that had a message sent to them.
 </pre>

-## How to get the JSON list you want to send to
+## How to get the JSON list you want to use to send your messages

 Getting the JSON list is up to you.
 For some data providers, I recommend logging into your data provider with your username and password, navigating to the list page, opening the Chrome debugging tools by pressing `F12`, navigating to the network tab in the debugging tools and then selecting the operation with name 'member-list'.
 The Response window will contain the list.
 Copy this and paste it into a file and use it directly.